mohamedgamal332/emotion_character_aware_tts/README.md

 # Emotion-Character-Aware TTS

 ## Overview
 Emotion-Character-Aware TTS is a novel processing pipeline designed to transform written novels into emotionally rich and character-aware audiobooks.
-The system extracts characters from the text, identifies their gender, and analyzes the emotional tone of their dialogue.
+The system extracts characters from the text using the **BART model**, identifies their gender, and analyzes the emotional tone of their dialogue.
 This information is then passed to a Text-to-Speech (TTS) engine, which generates spoken audio with appropriate emotional and character-specific inflections.

 The project leverages state-of-the-art NLP models for sentiment analysis and a powerful TTS engine to create a seamless and immersive audiobook experience.
 It is particularly useful for authors, publishers, and audiobook producers who want to automate the process of converting novels into high-quality, emotionally expressive audio content.

 ## Key Features

 1. **Character Extraction**:
-   - Identifies characters in the novel and clusters them based on semantic and string similarity.
+   - Uses the [BART model](https://huggingface.co/docs/transformers/model_doc/bart) to identify characters in the novel and cluster them based on semantic and string similarity.
    - Determines the gender of each character using contextual analysis.

 2. **Sentiment Analysis**: